 The Accounts have been prepared in accordance with the Chartered Institute of Public Finance and Accountancy (CIPFA) Code of Practice on Local Authority Accounting: Statement of Recommended Practice (SORP 2009).
-In order to produce a Statement of Accounts which give a 'true and fair' view of the financial position and transactions of Derby City Council, suitable principles and practices have been adopted.
+In order to produce a Statement of Accounts which 'present fairly' the financial position and transactions of Derby City Council, suitable principles and practices have been adopted.